openeemeter/eemeter/docs/tutorial.rst

                                  gas_param_distributions,
                                  gas_param_delta_distributions)

-To make this generator work, we must provide them with weather data and usage periods.
-Here, we create weather sources with data from O'Hare INTL Airport near Chicago, IL, by providing a station identifier.
+To make this generator work, we must provide it with weather data and usage periods.
+Here, we create weather sources which automatically fetch data from O'Hare INTL Airport near Chicago, IL.
+Fetch data (which can and should be cached - see below) by providing the USAF weather station identifier corresponding to the station.

 .. code-block:: python